walpolea/leximitedjs/README.md

 # dist/ - has es5 module

-# test/ - will have tests and has a fiel for running index.ts via deno
+# test/ - will have tests and examples you can run with node